gobysec/GobyExtension/README.md

 ## Left navigation page - leftNav
 **New in：v 1.8.225   Deprecated in：v 1.8.237**

-The navigation page on the left allows users to execute the extensions globally to perform custom processing and operations during the process.
-We will show you an example.
+The navigation page on the left allows users to execute the extensions globally to perform custom processing and operations.
 This example is mainly on the left navigation page, click the button to call the showPage API and the bindEvent API on the custom page,so that you can get data and filter them.

 ### Download link
 [Database Asset](https://gobies.org/Database%20Asset.zip)